Indicia-Team/support_files/Elasticsearch/README.md

   pipeline.workers: 1
 ```

-Replace <path> with your working directory's logstash-config folder to make a
+Replace <path> with the path to your working directory's logstash-config folder to make a
 valid path search string then save the pipelines.yml file.
-Specifying a single
+Specifying a single pipeline
-pipeline worker for the deletions means it won't hog all the cores for the
+worker for the deletions means it won't hog all the cores for the deletion pipeline,
-deletion pipeline, giving it a slightly lower resource usage than the main
+giving it a slightly lower resource usage than the main inserts/updates pipeline.

-inserts/updates pipeline. **Note** - the path must use forward slashes rather
+**Note** - the path must use forward
-than backslashes as a directory separator (Unxix style) and will need to be on
+slashes rather than backslashes as a directory separator (Unix style) and will need to
-the same drive letter as Logstash on Windows.
-Use a relative path if easier, or
+be on the same drive letter as Logstash on Windows.
+Use a relative path if easier, or '/'
-'/' to denote the root of the drive Logstash is running from.
+to denote the root of the drive Logstash is running from.

+**Note 2** - there seems to be a bug in the current Logstash version on Windows where it only
+finds the config file if using a relative path from the current working directory where you run
+Logstash from.
+I found it works if I cd to the folder containing indicia_support_files then
+run it from their with a relative path.

 ### Running Logstash to import the data